Overview of German

 - Third party nationals from the following entities/territories are also required to apply for a Schengen visa: KOSOVO and the PALESTINIAN AUTHORITY.

 - All documents required for your German Schengen visa must be completed or translated into German or English, unless otherwise specified.
-Applications for all Schengen visas to Germany will contain the following Basic Required Documents:
+Applications for German Schengen visa will contain the following Basic Required Documents:

 - Valid passport